kkamtikar/DataCleaningProject/CodeBook.md

 15. Similarly, a subset containing features corresponding to std() is created. stdSet <- mergeDataSet[,grep("std()", colnames(mergeDataSet),fixed=TRUE)]

-Note: A common set is not created to have exact matches for each patterns. commonSet <- mergeDataSet[,grep("std()|std()|Activity|SubjectID", colnames(mergeDataSet))]
+*Note*: A common set is not created to have exact matches for each patterns. commonSet <- mergeDataSet[,grep("std()|std()|Activity|SubjectID", colnames(mergeDataSet))]

 16. Similarly, a subset containing Activity and Subject ID is also created.